angelinacchen/NIKE_RAGChatbot/README.md

 # NIKE_RAGChatbot

-This RAG based chatbot is used for the NIKE CORL(Consumer Order Repository Line) Slack channel:
+This RAG based chatbot is used for the NIKE CORL(Consumer Order Repository Line) Slack channel.
+Its purpose is to reduce the amount of time employees at Nike in Global Technology need to spend finding information about CORL in Confluence pages and answering other people's questions.

 <img width="1020" alt="Screenshot 2024-08-06 at 10 19 19 AM" src="https://github.com/user-attachments/assets/c43b39bf-ed26-4e54-bc2c-4ea5bb5bb740">